top of page

 You'll notice that when your hands are in place to play, there are several keys underneath your palms in both hands, and it's very easy to accidentally press down one of those keys.
 This often results in more of a honk than a squeak, or the note doesn't sound at all.

-Just be sure to check your hands and make sure you aren't pressing down anything additional by accident, and curve those hands around like you're holding a bottle of water.
+What to do about it: Just be sure to check your hands and make sure you aren't pressing down anything additional by accident, and curve those hands around like you're holding a bottle of water.

 This is the least likely reason for getting squeaks.
-Typically if one of the tone holes isn't being properly sealed and air is leaking out, you won't get a high-pitched squeak; although, in some cases, you might.
+Typically, if one of the tone holes isn't being properly sealed and air is leaking out, you won't get a high-pitched squeak; although, in some cases, you might.
 Usually, a leaking tone hole makes more of a honking sound, or the note just doesn't come out at all.

 If you are playing on a saxophone that was previously (or currently) being stored in an attic, basement, closet, etc., consider having a local music store's repair shop check to be sure it's in working condition and not the culprit for your squeaking.